Why Scikit-Learn?#

 model:

-# Create and fit the PLS model
+# 1. Define the PLS model with two components

 pls = PLSRegression(n_components=2)